 What should I consider when looking for a ski insurance policy?

-The EHIC automatically entitles you to the same level of medical treatment as a local would get.
-However, the EHIC doesn’t cover you in all instances, such as emergency evacuation, which is why it’s so important to take out a ski travel insurance policy.
+The EHIC automatically entitles you to the same level of medical treatment as a local resident would get.
+However, the EHIC doesn’t cover you in all instances, such as emergency evacuation, which is why it’s so important to take out a separate ski travel insurance policy.

 How much does ski travel insurance cost?

 The cost of your ski travel insurance will vary depending on several factors including your age, destination, length of cover and the frequency of ski trips.
 Insurance providers will then use this information in order to calculate the premiums of a policy.